patprem/FaceMorphingTool/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
-This code borrows snippets of code from [StyleGAN2 Morph Between Two Real Images, John Heaton](https://github.com/jeffheaton/stylegan2-toys) and [JoJoGAN: One Shot Face Stylization](https://github.com/mchong6/JoJoGAN) and rewritten to incorporate into my project.
+The codes used in this project borrows snippets of code from [StyleGAN2 Morph Between Two Real Images, John Heaton](https://github.com/jeffheaton/stylegan2-toys) and [JoJoGAN: One Shot Face Stylization](https://github.com/mchong6/JoJoGAN) and rewritten to incorporate into my project.

 <p align="right">(<a href="#top">back to top</a>)</p>